cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 Why might polycentric law be useful, and what challenges are involved?

-- Present legal systems are regionally monopolized: one legislative body & governance process determines the ruleset for an area of physical space.
-To so determine boundaries of legal systems makes sense only to the degree by which geographical proximity indicates a preference or necessity for shared law — such a shared preference is plausible or at least necessary for physically-mediating domains such as the right to bear arms, but seems far less sensical for others like online privacy protections.
+- Present legal systems are regionally monopolised: one legislative body & governance process determines the rule-set for an area of physical space.
+To so determine boundaries of legal systems makes sense only to the degree by which geographical proximity indicates a preference or necessity for shared law — such a shared preference is plausible or at least necessary for physically-mediating domains such as the right to bear arms, but seems far less sensible for others like online privacy protections.

 - An extraordinary amount of effort is directed to the effecting of control over the processes which govern changes in our existing legal monopolies.
-This effort could perhaps better be directed towards realizing alternative sets of laws which individuals could voluntarily select from.
-Unfortunately, there is no unclaimed land (except perhaps extraterrestrially) upon which a consenting group of individuals can voluntarily establish a sovereign nation — but this restriction does not exist in the digital realm.
+This effort could perhaps better be directed towards realising alternative sets of laws which individuals could voluntarily select from.
+Unfortunately, there is no unclaimed land (except perhaps extra-terrestrially) upon which a consenting group of individuals can voluntarily establish a sovereign nation — but this restriction does not exist in the digital realm.

-- The closest analogue may be existing internet communities such as social networks, sub-Reddits, private chat groups, and blogs, but these communities are limited in the kinds of rulesets - primarily content moderation and ranking - and methods of enforcement by positive & negative incentive levers - primarily social capital<sup>[15](#15)</sup> or shaming - that they can implement.
+- The closest analogue may be existing internet communities such as social networks, sub-Reddits, private chat groups, and blogs, but these communities are limited in the kinds of rule-sets - primarily content moderation and ranking - and methods of enforcement by positive & negative incentive levers - primarily social capital<sup>[15](#15)</sup> or shaming - that they can implement.

 #### Comparative advantage